RIPE-NCC/ripe-database-documentation/docs/11.How-to-Query-the-RIPE-Database/03-RESTful-API-Queries.md

 Queries are supported by the RESTful API using the GET method.
 There are two ways of using the API.
 One way looks up a specific object and only returns a single object.
 The other searches for objects matching specified criteria.
 The search may return large numbers of objects.

-Full documentation on the RESTful API is available on [GitHub](https://github.com/RIPE-NCC/whois/wiki/WHOIS-REST-API).
+Full documentation on the RESTful API is available [here](../11.How-to-Query-the-RIPE-Database/03-RESTful-API-Queries.md#restful-api-queries).

 ## API Lookup